mushcatshiro/CS-basics/distributed systems/MIT 6.824 Distributed Systems/03 - primary-backup replication.md

 - cut-over and anomalies
 - bring up a new replica when one of them fails (essentially it will be expensive as state transfer is needed)

-## on replicating state
+## on *replicating state (machine)*

-replication scheme as detailed as low level registers and memory between primary and backup is rare however it also allows it to be application agnostic, unlike replicated state machine which heavily relies on application level sync. the vmware FT paper experiment setup is to have two hardware and on each to have a VM spawn with the same os and application. the sync is through LAN with an external disk server. through interrupts, VM sync the state through log entries over the communication channel, thus backup actually executes the same command the primary was requested but the packet is dropped. in the case where the channel is not transmitting packets, the system will assume either machine is down and will operates as if its a single machine system without backup.
+replication scheme as detailed as low level registers and memory between primary and backup is rare however it also allows it to be application agnostic, unlike conventional replicated state machine which heavily relies on application level sync. the vmware FT paper experiment setup is to have two hardware and on each to have a VM spawn with the same os and application. the sync is through LAN with an external disk server. through interrupts, VM sync the state through log entries over the communication channel, thus backup actually executes the same command the primary was requested but the packet is dropped. in the case where the channel is not transmitting packets, the system will assume either machine is down and will operates as if its a single machine system without backup.

 ### contentious problem